Our Story

 We didn’t originally want to do digital products.

-Like everyone else, The 2020 pandemic forced us to rethink a lot of things.
+Like everyone else, the 2020 pandemic forced us to rethink a lot of things.
 Pipili is also the Hawaiian word for ‘tenacious’.
-So in the spirit of sticking with it, we decided we could still share the things we love about living in Hawaii while changing our product.
-And since we had noticed a lack of local digital products, we found a way to still focus on our goal.
-October 2020 we opened our first Etsy shop with ten digital files.
+So in the spirit of sticking with it, and because we had noticed a place we could help fill a possible need, we decided we could still share the things we love about living in Hawaii by making digital products instead.
+In October 2020 we opened our first Etsy shop with ten digital files.
 We now have two Etsy shops that sell digital products and over 2,200 files.
 We also have two Etsy shops that sell physical items.
 One of them is a dedicated sticker shop - a nod to our original plan.
 Most of our products use our designs and has been a great way to show what can be done with a digital file and a little imagination.
 We love when people send us pictures of what they’ve created with our files, or when we see our designs walking around town.
-And we also love seeing how Hawaii digital files now has a wide variety of options and styles created by many different artists.
+We also love seeing how Hawaii digital files now has a wide variety of options and styles created by many different artists.